hxbaishikele/resume/_publications/2020-02-20-BIM-based-CPS-for-building-performance-monitoring.md

 [预印本下载链接]({{ site.baseurl }}/files/2020-02-20-BIM-based-CPS-for-building-performance-monitoring.pdf)

-引用方式: Zhang, Y.Y., Kang, K., Lin, J.R.*, Zhang, J.P., Zhang, Y. (2020). &quot;Building information modeling–based cyber-physical platform for building performance monitoring; <i>JInternational Journal of Distributed Sensor Networks</i>.
+引用方式: Zhang, Y.Y., Kang, K., Lin, J.R.*, Zhang, J.P., and Zhang, Y. (2020). &quot;Building information modeling–based cyber-physical platform for building performance monitoring&quot; <i>International Journal of Distributed Sensor Networks</i>.
 16(2): 1-21. doi: 10.1177/1550147720908170

 This work was funded by the National Key R&D Program of China (grant no.: 2017YFC0704200).
 Dr. Lin was also supported by the Beijing Natural Science Foundation (no.: 8194067) and the Natural Science Foundation of China (no.: 51908323).